 Contact Mark Debald, Transportation Program Administrator, or email us if you have questions about the Transportation Council or its activities.

-Planning Program Approved!
+Planning Program

-We recently approved our 2025-2026 Unified Planning Work Program (UPWP) (.pdf).
-The Planning Program describes the federally funded planning activities that we'll be working on from April 1, 2025 - March 31, 2026.
+Our approved SFY 2025-2026 Unified Planning Work Program (UPWP) (.pdf) describes the federally funded planning activities that we'll be working on from April 1, 2025 - March 31, 2026.

 Beacon-Hopewell Rail Trail Feasibility Study

 We continue to move forward on the Beacon-Hopewell Rail Trail Feasibility Study, which is looking at the feasibility of adding a rail trail along Metro-North Railroad's Beacon Line: an inactive rail corridor that runs between the Hudson River in Beacon and the hamlet of Hopewell Junction in East Fishkill.
-Visit beaconhopewellrailtrail.com to learn more and read the Existing Conditions Report (.pdf) here!
-And check out our recent public presentations on the study's Get Involved webpage.
+Visit beaconhopewellrailtrail.com to learn more and read the Existing Conditions Report (.pdf)!
+And check out our public presentations on the study's Get Involved webpage.

 Resilient Ways Forward